 Though it’s a good idea to seek the advice of a healthcare professional if you experience a fever or flu-like symptoms, mastitis can generally be cured with a few at-home remedies.

-In addition to rest, proper nutrition, and plenty of fluids, here’s how to cure mastitis at home:
+In addition to rest, proper nutrition, and plenty of fluids, here are some other at-home treatments:

 - Warm compress: Before breastfeeding your baby, press a warm, wet compress (or a heating pad) onto the affected area of your breast for approximately 15 minutes.
 This will help soothe any tenderness and increase the flow of milk, eventually clearing the plugged duct.